Penguin316/AutoKeyPress/README.md

 Follow the comments to edit the settings as you see fit.
 As the file is, the "a" key will be pressed once per second 100 times after an initial 5 second delay

-Just run the program from cmd (or you're favorite IDE) by navigating to the directory and then input "python AutoKeyPress.py"
+Just run the program from cmd (or you're favorite IDE) by navigating to the directory and then input "python AutoKeyPress.py".
+Then just switch to the window or program where you want the key pressed

 By default, the program will not start inputing for 5 seconds allowing you to switch to the window where you want the key pressed